tesherakimbrough/loglings-cozy-security-adventures/README.md

-# 🌱 Loglings: Cozy Cybersecurity Forest 🌿
+# 🌱 Loglings: Cozy Cybersecurity Adventures 🌿

 A magical, cozy cybersecurity learning game where you explore the enchanted forest while mastering threat detection and log analysis.
 Join the Loglings on their journey to protect the digital woodland!